ARMmbed/time_series_database_doc/graphite.md

 ## Preparing Your Environment

 * Setup an AWS account.
-* Create and test the [mbed client os example](https://github.com/ARMmbed/mbed-client-quickstart).
+* Create and test the [mbed client os example].
 Make sure to keep the **AccessKey** token around.
 It will be needed in the `Register Webhook` step.

 ## Setting up the Graphite Server

 Creating a Graphite server is not a trivial task and the work has been done and packaged in a Docker image.
-This image is hosted on Docker Hub and built from github [here](https://github.com/hopsoft/docker-graphite-statsd).
+This image is hosted on Docker Hub and built from github [here][1].
 This image will be run within the Amazon Elastic Container Service (AWS ECS).

 1. On the first page of the ECS walk-through, there is a pair of checkboxes.
 Select the 'Deploy a sample application onto an Amazon Cluster' and deselect 'Store container images securely with Amazon ECR', then press 'Continue'.  ![Configure](screenshots/graphite/ecs_configure_1.png)